-Claims against Surveyor Negligence
+Claims against Surveyors – Professional Negligence

 Surveyors are construction industry professionals who train for many years to ensure that their skill and knowledge base is second to none.

-The courts have ruled that a third party who places reliance on a statement made in the course of a transaction is owed a duty of care by the professional making the statement.
-Therefore the surveyor who has been negligent could not argue that there is no contractual relationship between you and them as a defence to a professional negligence claim.
+The courts have ruled that a third-party who places reliance on a statement made in the course of a transaction is owed a duty of care by the professional making the statement.
+Therefore, the surveyor who has been negligent cannot argue there is no contractual relationship between you and themselves as a defence to a professional negligence claim.

 - The purchase price of the property and the general value of similar homes in the area

-- Taking into account previous sale evidence in the area, did that evidence demonstrate that the surveyors valuation report was totally inaccurate?
+- Taking into account previous sale evidence in the area, did that evidence demonstrate that the surveyor’s valuation report was totally inaccurate?

-If you ask yourself those questions and conclude that the surveyor has been negligent in their valuation report and you relied upon that report you may have a claim for damages.
+If you ask yourself those questions and conclude that the surveyor has been negligent in their valuation report and you relied upon that report, you may have a claim for damages.

-Failure to Identify or report on Subsidence
+Failure to identify or report on subsidence

-You must be able to prove that a reasonable competent surveyor would have or ought to have known about the subsidence and that you placed reliance upon the survey report when purchasing the property.
+We must be able to prove that a competent surveyor would have discovered the subsidence and that you placed reliance upon the survey report when purchasing the property.
 In other words, if you had the knowledge that the property was subject to subsidence, then you would not have purchased the property.